jeffreyan11/laser-chess-engine/README.md

 ### Makefile Notes
-The code and Makefile support g++ on Linux and MinGW on Windows for POPCNT processors only.
-For older or 32-bit systems, set the preprocessor flag `USE_INLINE_ASM` in common.h to `false`.
+The code and Makefile support g++ on Linux and MinGW on Windows for popcnt processors only.
+For older or 32-bit systems with no popcnt instruction support, use the `NOPOPCNT=true` option.
 To compile, simply run `make` in the main directory.
 The `USE_STATIC=true` option creates a statically-linked build with all necessary libraries.